pmatseykanets/prsync/README.md

 repos:
 #   - <owner>/<name>

-# A team to get a list of pull request authors from.
-Optional.
-team: <org>/<name>

 # A list of specific authors to include or exclude.
 Optional.
 authors:
   include:
+    users:
       # - <login>
+    teams:
+      # - <owner>/<name>
+    orgs:
+      # - <organization>
   exclude:
+    users:
       # - <login>
+    teams:
+      # - <owner>/<name>
+    orgs:
+      # - <organization>

+include:
+    # - <login>
+  exclude:
+    # - <login>

 pullRequests:
+  add:
+    # Add pull requests only in the following states.
+Default is [OPEN].
+    # Mutually exclusive with delete.states.
+    states:
+      - OPEN
+    # Add draft pull requests.
+Default is false.
+    drafts: true
     # Add the author of the pull request to assignees.
 Default is false.
     assignAuthor: true
+  delete:
+    # Delete pull requests only in the following states.
+Default is none.
+    # Mutually exclusive with add.states.
+    states:
+      - CLOSED
+      - MERGED
-  # Add draft pull requests.
+    # Delete draft pull requests from the project.
 Default is false.
-  includeDrafts: false
+    drafts: false
-  # Delete merged pull requests from the project.
+    # Delete pull requests from the project from all authors
+    # or only matching rules in the authors section.
 Default is false.
-  deleteMerged: true
-  # Delete closed pull requests from the project.
-Default is false.
-  deleteClosed: true
-  # A list of pull request states to add to the project.
-Default is [OPEN].
-  # MERGED and CLOSED are mutually exclusive with deleteMerged: true and deleteClosed: true.
-  states:
-    - OPEN
-    # - MERGED
-    # - CLOSED
+    forAllAuthors: false
 ```